amyleadem/uswds-proposals/proposals/proposal-template.md

 - _What gap does this component fill in the Design System?
 How is this different from existing USWDS components?_
 - _What problem does this component solve?_

-## Related laws or policies
+## Related laws, guidance, or policies
-_Share if there are any laws or policies that this component directly supports._
+_Share if there are any laws, guidance, or policies that this component directly supports._

 ## Proposed design
 _Thoroughly describe the component._